How often should a Health and Safety (HSE) Risk Assessment be reviewed?

 This article will provide employers with some guidance on the matter so that they can ensure compliance with the Occupational Health and Safety Act 85 of 1993.

 If you have any questions, please feel free to speak to one of our Experts

 Why should the risk assessment be reviewed?

-Being proactive as well as responsive to change can prevent avoidable harm.
+Being proactive as well as responsive to change can prevent avoidable harm, thus making hazard identification and risk assessment hugely important.
 There are various reasons to review the risk assessment, including the following sections discussed below.

 Scheduled Annual Review

 It is not always easy to know when the right time would be to carry out a risk assessment and organisations typically update everything on a time schedule.
 When organisations or employers are audited, they will expect records that are updated, and the rule of thumb is that a risk assessment must be scheduled annually.

 By ensuring this, employers can know when it will be done, when it was carried out, and when it will be updated.